 Glass jars for weed

 Put a Lid on It.
-Some jars clamp down, jars with screw on bands or rubber seal for airtight storage.
-Jars are an excellent and cheap solution for considerable long storage of pot but are limited in the quantity they can put away.
-Glass is susceptible to sweating, and that means if it is too large there is an opportunity for mold if it is too large.
+Use jars with screw-on bands or rubber seal for airtight storage.
+Jars are an excellent and cheap solution for the considerable long storage of pot.
+But, you can put away only a limited quantity.
+Glass is susceptible to sweating, which means that there is an opportunity for mold if it is too large.

 Are you storing your weed in a tobacco humidor?

 Caution!
 Tobacco and marijuana require different relative humidity to remain active!

 As earlier noted, humidity is not your friend when you are stashing weed for future use.
 Humidors are a great way to regulate the humidity of an herb without much fuss.
 Just the same, using tobacco humidors is the wrong way to do it.
 While the earlier requires about 72% humidity, marijuana requires only a little over 50% RH.